mrocklin/mrocklin.github.io/_sources/startups/best-practices.md.txt

 It's like walking down the street with friends.
-Two people can walk pretty quickly even around obstacles, but thirty people walk really slowly and get bogged down with unexpected obstructions occur.
+Two people can walk pretty quickly even around obstacles, but thirty people walk really slowly and get bogged down when unexpected obstructions occur.
 It's just hard to redirect the group of thirty without *a lot* of emotional work.

 Stay small until you have actual revenue that you think you can scale.